CITES CONTROLS

 Data aggiornamento scheda:

 The number and outcomes of inspections carried out over the last 14 years (2010-2023) to verify compliance with the Washington Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) are analyzed.
-The indicator shows a rise in offenses in recent years.
+The indicator shows a marked increase in the number of detected offences starting from 2018.
+In the same year, the total amount of imposed fines also rose sharply, averaging approximately €2,091,126 per year between 2018 and 2024, compared with an average of €611,013 during the 2010–2017 period.

 CONSERVATION STATUS OF SPECIES PROTECTED UNDER THE BIRDS DIRECTIVE (2009/147/EC)